prashjet/popkinmocks/docs/source/user/background.md

 _ = plt.gca().set_ylabel('Flux')
 ```

 Stellar kinematics refer to the velocities and positions of stars within a galaxy.
 By describing stellar populations and kinematics simultaneously via the joint distribution $p(t, v, \textbf{x}, z)$, we can capture all relations between these four variables without imposing simplifying assumptions.
 One such assumption which is commonly used when modelling observed spectra is that at a fixed position, velocities and stellar populations are independent.
-This statement is equivalent to the equation:
+This statement is equivalent to the factorisation:

 $$
-p(t, v, \textbf{x}, z) = p(x) p(v|\textbf{x}) p(t,z|\textbf{x})
+p(t, v, \textbf{x}, z) = p(\textbf{x}) p(v|\textbf{x}) p(t,z|\textbf{x})
+\tag{1}
+\label{eq:factor_p}
 $$

-which factorises the joint distribution into marginal and conditional terms, where velocities and populations only interact via their dependence on position.
+which says that velocities and stellar populations only interact via their dependence on position.

+The four variables $(t, v, \mathbf{x}, z)$ form incomplete description of the stellar population and kinematics of galaxies.
+Several quantities are missing: two components of velocity, one position, and several chemical tags which go beyond a single metallicity (e.g. alpha abundances, or individual elemental abundances).
+However, for the vast majority of galaxies in the Universe, the data we can measure limits us to considering only $(t, v, \mathbf{x}, z)$.

 ## IFU datacubes